vrockai/pipeline-test/docs/content.md

 ---

 ## Antibiotics and probiotics impact gut antimicrobial resistance gene reservoir in COVID-19 patients.
- 09.10.2022, _Q Su, Q Liu, L Zhang, Z Xu, C Liu, W Lu, JY Ching, A Li, JWY Mak, GCY Lui, SSS Ng, KM Chow, DS Hui, PK Chan, FKL Chan, SC Ng_
+ 11.10.2022, _Q Su, Q Liu, L Zhang, Z Xu, C Liu, W Lu, JY Ching, A Li, JWY Mak, GCY Lui, SSS Ng, KM Chow, DS Hui, PK Chan, FKL Chan, SC Ng_

+_Anti-Bacterial Agents, COVID-19, Drug Resistance, Bacterial, Gastrointestinal Microbiome, Humans, Probiotics, SARS-CoV-2, Tetracyclines, Vancomycin_
 Dysbiosis of gut microbiota is well-described in patients with coronavirus 2019 (COVID-19), but the dynamics of antimicrobial resistance genes (ARGs) reservoir, known as resistome, is less known.
 Here, we performed longitudinal fecal metagenomic profiling of 142 patients with COVID-19, characterized the dynamics of resistome from diagnosis to 6 months after viral clearance, and reported the impact of antibiotics or probiotics on the ARGs reservoir.
 Antibiotic-naive patients with COVID-19 showed increased abundance and types, and higher prevalence of ARGs compared with non-COVID-19 controls at baseline.
 Expansion in resistome was mainly driven by tetracycline, vancomycin, and multidrug-resistant genes and persisted for at least 6 months after clearance of SARS-CoV-2.
 Patients with expanded resistome exhibited increased prevalence of Klebsiella sp. and post-acute COVID-19 syndrome.
 Antibiotic treatment resulted in further increased abundance of ARGs whilst oral probiotics (synbiotic formula, SIM01) significantly reduced the ARGs reservoir in the gut microbiota of COVID-19 patients during the acute infection and recovery phase.
 Collectively, these findings shed new insights on the dynamic of ARGs reservoir in COVID-19 patients and the potential role of microbiota-directed therapies in reducing the burden of accumulated ARGs.

 [Source](https://doi.org/10.1080/19490976.2022.2128603)